-The current Solicitors Accounts Rules are the SRA Accounts Rules 2011.
+The current Solicitors Accounts Rules are the Accounts Rules 2019.

 In Law Society –v- Weston Lord Bingham said, “The Accounts Rules existed to afford the public the maximum protection against the improper and unauthorised use of their money and that because of the importance attached to affording that protection and assuring the public that such protection was afforded an onerous obligation is placed on solicitors to ensure that those rules are observed.
 That was duty which bound solicitors, quite apart from a duty to act honestly.
 It is important to appreciate that in speaking of “trustworthiness” in that passage (from Bolton) the court had in mind, of course, honesty, but also had in mind the duty of anyone holding anyone else’s money to exercise a proper stewardship in relation to it.
 That was violated if one solicitor with a duty to see that the rules were observed failed to do so”.

-It is the obligation of all principals in a firm to ensure compliance with the Accounts Rules; see Rule 6 of the SRA Accounts Rules 2011.
+It is the obligation of all principals in a firm to ensure compliance with the Accounts Rules.

-Rule 6 imposes a strict liability for breaches of the Accounts Rules on all Principals.
+Rule 1.2 of the SRA Accounts Rules 2019 imposes a strict liability for breaches of the Accounts Rules on all Principals.
 Lack of knowledge of a breach or delegation of responsibilities to a partner are not defences to an allegation that there has been a breach of the Accounts Rules.

 Whilst there is strict liability for breaches to the Accounts Rules, the SDT, and the SRA, may draw a distinction between equity and salaried partners when assessing culpability for the breaches.
 However, the culpability of any partner will depend on the facts of the case.